Liver Health

 Do GLP-1 medications like Ozempic and Wegovy damage the liver?

-Which liver enzymes should I monitor on semaglutide or tirzepatide?
+Which liver enzymes should I monitor while taking semaglutide or tirzepatide?

-The three key markers are ALT, AST, and GGT.
-ALT is the most liver-specific and rises early when liver cells are under stress.
-AST reflects both liver and muscle health.
-GGT is sensitive to oxidative stress and bile duct function and often elevates before the other two in metabolic dysfunction.
-Testing all three together gives the most complete picture.
+The three primary liver biomarkers are ALT, AST, and GGT.
+ALT is the most liver-specific marker, AST reflects both liver and muscle health, and GGT often rises early with oxidative stress or metabolic dysfunction.
+Measuring all three provides a more complete assessment of liver health.

 What are normal ALT and AST levels on GLP-1 medications?

-The reference ranges are the same whether you're on medication or not.
-For ALT, optimal is below 55 U/L for men and below 45 U/L for women.
-For AST, optimal is below 45 U/L for men and below 35 U/L for women.
-What matters on GLP-1 therapy is whether your values are trending toward or away from those ranges over time.
+The normal reference ranges are the same whether or not you are taking a GLP-1 medication.
+ALT is generally considered within range below 55 U/L for men and below 45 U/L for women.
+AST is generally below 45 U/L for men and below 35 U/L for women.
+Tracking changes over time is often more informative than a single result.

-Can rapid weight loss on Ozempic raise liver enzymes?
+Can rapid weight loss from Ozempic or Wegovy increase liver enzymes?

 How long does it take for GLP-1 medications to improve liver health?

-Clinical trials have shown meaningful reductions in liver fat and inflammation over 24 to 72 weeks of treatment.
-Liver enzyme improvements like falling ALT and GGT can appear within the first 3 months, particularly in people who had pre-existing fatty liver.
-The rate of improvement correlates with overall weight loss and metabolic improvements.
+Clinical studies have reported improvements in liver fat and inflammation over approximately 24 to 72 weeks of treatment.
+Liver enzyme improvements may appear within the first few months, particularly in people with pre-existing fatty liver disease, although individual results vary.

-Should I get a liver test before starting Ozempic or Wegovy?
+Should I get liver blood tests before starting Ozempic or Wegovy?

-What liver symptoms should I watch for on GLP-1 medications?
+What liver symptoms should I watch for while taking GLP-1 medications?